-- listen and empathise - ask who, when, where, what but not why - use the guidance in the Annex to this policy to gather as much information as you can - repeat what you have been told to check your understanding

-- do not promise to keep the matter secret, but reassure the person making the report that Chain of Hope treats all safeguarding reports as confidential and that information will only be shared on a strictly 'need to know' basis - follow the relevant reporting procedure in this policy.
-You must not wait to see whether there is a problem and you must not carry out your own investigation.
+- listen and empathise - ask who, when, where, what but not why - use the guidance in the Annex to this policy to gather as much information as you - repeat what you have been told to check your understanding - do not promise to keep the matter secret, but reassure the person making the report that Chain of Hope treats all safeguarding reports as confidential and that information will only be shared on a strictly 'need to know' basis - follow the relevant reporting procedure in this policy.
+You must not wait to see whether there is a problem.
+You must record the details listed in the Annex sheet, however you must not carry out your own investigation.

-You must keep all safeguarding reports confidential.
+You must keep all safeguarding reports confidential within the charity.
 A breach of confidentiality will be treated as a disciplinary matter.